Marilyn Jean Kelly

-Marilyn Jean Kelly (born April 15, 1938) is a retired jurist in Michigan.
+Marilyn Jean Kelly (born April 15, 1938) is an American jurist.
 She was elected to two terms both on the Michigan Court of Appeals and as a justice of the Michigan Supreme Court.
 Due to her being over 70 years old, Kelly was prohibited by the Michigan Constitution to seek re-election in 2012.

 Following Clifford Taylor's defeat in the 2008 elections, Justice Kelly was elected 4-3 to succeed him as Chief Justice of Michigan.
 She held that position until 2011 when Robert P. Young, Jr. was elected by the justices of the court.

 Biography

 Kelly is a Detroit native and 1956 graduate of Mackenzie High School.
 In late 1956, Marilyn Jean Kelly moved to Ypsilanti to begin undergraduate coursework at Eastern Michigan University; she received her B.A. degree from E.M.U. in 1960.
 One year later, Kelly was awarded an M.A. degree in French Language and Literature from Middlebury College in Vermont.
 Following a brief stay in France, wrapping up her graduate studies at La Sorbonne - the University of Paris, Kelly spent five years teaching French in the Grosse Pointe public school system, Albion College and Eastern Michigan University.